Wixry/wixry/README.md

   - 🧠 I'm interested in c# because I want to go into game development and start making games from null.

-  - 👥 And swift to also enable my apps for ios now my apps are mainly for android.
+  - 👥 And swift also enable my apps for ios now my apps are mainly for android.

 # Here are the languages I conquer :book: